-name is case insensitive.
-In a Cygwin environment, you can use ':' (colon) instead of ';' (semicolon).
-Limited to 2048 characters Environment variable: ELECTRIFY_REMOTE electrify-remote= <x;y></x;y> Limited to 2048 characters -- ------------------------------- ---------------------------- electrify-not-remote= <x;y;></x;y;> x and y are commands that are not distributed to the cluster.
+electrify-not-remote= <x;y;></x;y;> x and y are commands that are not distributed to the cluster.
 Use the command's full name, such as cl.exe, link.exe, gcc.exe, without the path.
 The name is case insensitive.
-In a Cygwin environment, you can use '.' (colon) instead of ';' (semicolon). electrify-not-remote andelectrify-remote are mutually exclusive.
+In a Cygwin environment, you can use '.' (colon) instead of ';' (semicolon). electrify-not-remote andelectrify- remote are mutually exclusive.
 If you useelectrify-not-remote, all other tools' command lines are executed remotely, by default.
 Generally, this is not what you want, so to do this, you must add a command to this list. electrify-not-intercept= <x;y;></x;y;> xxx and yyy are commands that you do not want to be monitored, meaning the monitor process does not inject a dll to them and their child processes, so they will not be distributed.
 Environment variable: ELECTRIFY_NOT_INTERCEPT electrify-log= <fullpath></fullpath> fullpath is the path of the file you want to log.
 This logs all process creation and interception information.
-Environment variable: ELECTRIFY LOG electrify-localfile= <x></x> (Windows only) Integrates local file access (create, rename, and so on) by locally running tools with the remote file system.
-You can set x to two different flags: NT or y.
+Environment variable: ELECTRIFY_LOG electrify-localfile= <x></x> (Windows only) Integrates local file access (create, rename, and so on) by locally running tools with the remote file system.
+You can set x to two different flags: NT or y .
 Set nt if you want to monitor undocumented low-level file access Nt functions.
 This monitors the following functions: NtCreateFile, NtDeleteFile, NtClose, NtWriteFile, and NtSetInformationFile.
 Though this includes only five functions, their functionality is rich, so this selection includes nearly all scenarios where the local file system changes.
-Set ${\rm Y}$ to monitor documented Win32 APIs for file access.
+Set ${\mathbb{Y}}$ to monitor documented Win32 APIs for file access.
 This monitors the following Win32 APIs: CreateFileW, CreateDirectoryA, CreateDirectoryExA, CreateDirectoryExW, CreateDirectoryW, DeleteFileA, DeleteFileW, MoveFileA, MoveFileExA, MoveFileExW, MoveFileW, RemoveDirectoryA, RemoveDirectoryW, SetFileAttributesA, and SetFileAttributesW.
 Though there are many functions, their functionality is less than Nt functions, particularly because some tools such as Cygwin cp.exe use NtCreateFile and so on.
-In general, use the ${\rm Y}$ flag for testing purposes only. electrify-allow-regexp= <perl-regular-expression></perl-regular-expression> (Linux only) Sends all processes to the cluster whose full command-line matches the regular expression. electrify-deny-regexp= <perl-regular-expression></perl-regular-expression> (Linux only) The processes whose command-line match the expression will be executed locally.
+In general, use the ${\mathbb{Y}}$ flag for testing purposes only. electrify-allow-regexp= <perl-regular-expression></perl-regular-expression> (Linux only) Sends all processes to the cluster whose full command-line matches the regular expression. electrify-deny-regexp= <perl-regular-expression></perl-regular-expression> (Linux only) The processes whose command-line match the expression will be executed locally.
 You can use this after theelectrify-allow-regexp option to tune the selection of processes that are sent to the cluster more precisely.